Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/04/quick-proxy-settings-switcher.md

 Quick tips – enable “Show in context menu” in the preferences window, which can be found by going to:

-Tools &gt; Proxy Selector &gt; Manage Proxies
+Tools > Proxy Selector > Manage Proxies

 This is also where you’ll add your settings for the JMeter proxy, the Burp Suite proxy and so on.